The-Mastoget-Organization/about/README.md

 It is used for delivering vital assets like the Mastoget logo, Favicons, and Vital Files.<br>
 ✓Cloudinary

-## Check First before Redirect Technique
+### Check First before Redirect Technique
 This technique does first check if the relay or the processor is up before redirecting thus avoiding the user to land into an error page.

+### Contact Information
+As of the moment, TheDoggyBrad Software Labs handles the communications for Mastoget.
+You may reach him via email at admin@gosocial.x10.bz.
 <br><br>
 &copy; The Mastoget Organization.
 All Rights Reserved.